Let Good Things Run Wild

 God’s Design Lets Good Run Wild

-And we must keep this in mind as we evaluate how we feel about God’s good design for manhood and womanhood.
-Remember, we buck and chafe against a host of structures, feeling them to be constraints, confines, even when they are put in place for our greatest joy.
+We must keep this sinful desire in us in mind as we evaluate how we feel about God’s good design for manhood and womanhood.
+Remember, we buck and chafe against a host of structures, feeling them to be a constraint, a confine, even when they are put in place for our greatest joy.

 God designed men and women.
 He made them complementary.
 When we as men and women trust what God says about what it means to be a man or woman and obey his instructions, the result is harmony.
-When we function as we were designed, the result is not constraint but freedom.
+When we disregard him, the result is dissonance.

 G.K.
-Chesterton put it beautifully when he said,

-. . . the more I considered Christianity, the more I found that while it had established a rule and order, the chief aim of that order was to give room for good things to run wild.
-(Orthodoxy, chapter 6)
+Chesterton said, “The more I considered Christianity, the more I found that while it had established a rule and order, the chief aim of that order was to give room for good things to run wild.”

-That’s what this free ebook is about: the beautiful order of God’s design that frees all that is good about manhood and all that is good about womanhood, to run gloriously wild.
+That’s what the new book Designed for Joy is about: the beautiful order of God’s design that frees all that is good about manhood, and all that is good about womanhood, to run gloriously wild.
 Fourteen young leaders cast a unified vision for Christian manhood and womanhood and how the gospel affects both men and women, as well as identity and practice.

 Read it for the sake of your wild joy.
 And trust God’s promises more than your perceptions.